Sinulog Festival | Cebu City Fiesta Señor

 Sinulog Festival is fun & exciting.
-But a lot of serious problems despite the regulations imposed by the church, the city & the festival organizers also challenge it.
+But a lot of serious problems despite the regulations imposed by the church, the city & the festival organizers also challenged it.

-Among the inescapable & recurring reality is the mountain-high trash left by fiesta goers.
-And as the crowd gets bigger each year, the amount of trash also doubles.
+Among the inescapable & recurring reality was the mountain-high trash left by fiesta goers.
+And as the crowd got bigger each year, the amount of trash also doubled.
+But this year is a different story as mass gatherings are not allowed.
+Yes, a time to breathe, perhaps.

-Also, brawls easily pop especially in party hubs along Jones Avenue.
-Traffic is nightmare but it is nothing different to other festivals.
-Many regulations were levied but the truth is, the ugly side of Sinulog is still there despite criticisms.
+Also, brawls would easily pop especially in party hubs along Jones Avenue.
+Traffic was a nightmare but it was nothing different to other festivals.
+Many regulations were levied but the truth is, the ugly side of Sinulog was still there despite criticisms, at least until 2020.

 I have observed Sinulog Festival many times.
-And each year I come, the fun always astounds me.
-There’s no shortage of activities & always sizzles with spectacle.
+And in each year I came, the fun always astounded me.
+There was no shortage of activities & it always sizzled with spectacle.
 Truly, it is still one epic festival you must attend at least once in your lifetime.
 And here’s hoping for better days to finally come soon so we could enjoy it in 2022 like how it used to be.